 1. Clarity

 The first C is clarity.
-To be effective while selling products, your marketing communications must be clear.
-This means that they should be easy to understand and free of any ambiguity, as customers prefer clear communication.
+Your marketing communications must be clear to be effective in selling products.
+This means that they should be easy to understand and free of ambiguity, as customers prefer clear communication.

 2. Credibility